-At March 31, 2021, we did not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities.
-In connection with the Public Offering, we entered into an Administrative Support Agreement with Global Partner Sponsor II LLC, our Sponsor, pursuant to which the Company pays Global Partner Sponsor II LLC \$25,000 per month for services to be provided by one or more investment professionals, creation and maintenance of our website, and miscellaneous additional services.
+At June 30, 2021, we did not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities.
+In connection with the Public Offering, we entered into an Administrative Support Agreement with Global Partner Sponsor II LLC, our Sponsor, pursuant to which the Company pays Global Partner Sponsor II LLC \$25,000 per month for office space, utilities and secretarial and administrative support.